Applying for a passport or ID card if you live in Taiwan

 Collect your document

-You can collect your travel document from the trade office in Taipei between 9.00 and 11.00 Monday to Wednesday.
+You can collect your travel document from the Netherlands Office Taipei between 9.00 and 11.00 Monday to Wednesday.
 If you want to collect it on a different day or at a different time, please make an appointment by email.
 First check which days our offices are closed.

 Have your document sent by post

-You can also have your new passport or ID card sent to you.
+You can also have your new passport sent to you.
 You should arrange this with the consular officer when you apply for your document.

 What happens to my old passport or ID card?